Skip to content

 What is tenants’ liability insurance?

-Tenants’ liability insurance is specifically designed for renters and protects against financial losses if you accidentally damage your rented property.
+Tenants’ liability insurance covers the cost of accidental damage you cause to your landlord’s property, fixtures or fittings while renting.
 For example, if you were to spill wine on a carpet or if a child scribbled on a wall and it needed repainting.

 Cover for tenants' liability, which is sometimes called renters’ liability insurance, is generally considered worth getting because it covers costs that might otherwise come out of your security deposit.
 In more extreme cases, it could even prevent legal action from the landlord.